 Or, say another company sued your business because one of your advertisements looks too similar to theirs.
 General liability insurance would help cover the legal costs of settling the claim.

 Owners of brick-and-mortar businesses should at least look into commercial property insurance, which costs about $1,000 to $2,000 per year.
 This coverage protects your business’s inventory, equipment, and physical property from loss or damage.
 Applicable incidents include theft, fires, vandalism, explosions, and certain weather-related incidents.
-The typical package excludes severe natural disasters like earthquakes, floods or tornadoes, but would likely cover flooding damage from plumbing issues.
+The typical package excludes severe natural disasters like earthquakes, floods, or tornadoes but would likely cover flooding damage from plumbing issues.
 You can pay to add coverage for specific hazards, though the typical package for your area should include the most common weather-related incidents.

 All standard corporations, or C-corps, pay a maximum of 21% corporate income tax.
 Regardless of how much money the corporation makes, it won’t pay more than 21%.
 Most other business entities pay income tax at the business owner’s individual income tax rate.
 This includes limited liability companies (LLCs), sole proprietorships, general partnerships, and S-corps.

-Owners of these businesses can deduct up to 20% of their income before determining their individual tax rate.
+These businesses’ owners can deduct up to 20% of their income before determining their individual tax rate.
 And as a new business owner, you can deduct up to $5,000 in startup costs from your first year in business.
 The vagueness of this policy allows companies to apply it to all sorts of expenses.
 You can even categorize the money you spend researching different industries as “startup costs.”
 Plenty of new entrepreneurs have likely classified the cost of a recent vacation as “industry research” to deduct the flight and hotel from their tax bill.

-What are the Best Free Tools for Startups?
+What Are the Best Free Tools for Startups?

 Many new entrepreneurs would likely say that the key to getting a business off the ground is making the best use of the right free tools.
 But you can’t choose the right tools if you aren’t aware of what’s available and which needs they serve.